-'Deputy Vice-Chancellor (Academic) (DVCA) means a person appointed to be the Deputy Vice-Chancellor (Academic) of the University and includes anyone acting in that role on a temporary basis, any nominee of the Deputy Vice-Chancellor (Academic), or any successor.
+'Deputy Vice-Chancellor (Academic) (DVCA)' means a person appointed to be the Deputy Vice-Chancellor (Academic) of the University and includes anyone acting in that role on a temporary basis, any nominee of the Deputy Vice-Chancellor (Academic), or any successor.

-'Director, Human Resources' means the person appointed to be the Director, Human Resources of the University, and includes anyone acting in that role on a temporary basis, any nominee of the Director, Human Resources, or any successor.
+'Director, People and Culture' means the person appointed to be the Director, People and Culture of the University and includes anyone acting in that role on a temporary basis, any nominee of the Director, People and Culture, or any successor.

-'Disciplinary Action' means formal censoring, counseling, demotion, withholding an increment, suspension with or without pay, and termination of employment.
+'Disciplinary Action' means formal censuring, counseling, demotion, withholding an increment, suspension with or without pay, and termination of employment.

-'Domestic Violence' means physical, sexual, financial, verbal, or emotional abuse by a family member (including an extended family member and/or partner) or household member.
+'Family and Domestic Violence' means physical, sexual, financial, verbal, or emotional abuse by a family member (including an extended family member and/or current or former partner) or household member.